Remote Microphone Systems

 • Will other children notice or interfere with the equipment?

 Most RMS components are small and discreet.
-Educators can help foster a respectful and inclusive environment.
-Children typically adjust quickly and accept the equipment as part of their peer's needs.
+Teachers can help create a respectful and inclusive environment.
+Children usually adjust quickly and accept the equipment as a normal part of their classmate’s needs.

 • Can RMS be used outdoors or during playtime?